• What are you looking for?

 Eisenhower Matrix:

-1. Important and urgent (do it immediately)
+1. Important and urgent (do immediately)

 3. Urgent but not important (delegate)